What is Computer Security..?

 More advanced techniques exploit the use of HTML code (normally used for writing

-) in email.
+web pages) in email.
 This allows the spammer to write messages that anti-spam

 software “sees” quite differently from the way you see them.